xtiandres/xtiandres/README.md

 - 👋 Hi, I’m @xtiandres
-- 👀 I’m interested in data visualization, R, python.
+- 👀 I’m interested in data analysis, data visualization, R, R/Studio, python.
-- 🌱 I’m currently learning R.
+- 🌱 I’m currently working in my startup www.udaviz.com
 - 💞️ I’m looking to collaborate on any kind of data visualization project.
-- 📫 How to reach me twitter: @xtiancuenca gmail: xtiancuencap@gmail.com
+- 📫 How to reach me: twitter @xtiancuenca | mail: ccuenca@udaviz.com

 <!---
 xtiandres/xtiandres is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.